AdityaPote/Smartbrain-front-end/README.md

 ## Hosted Version

-The latest version is deployed and hosted on Heroku.
-Check it out by clicking [HERE](https://smart-brain--face-detect.herokuapp.com/).
+The latest version is deployed and hosted on Netlify.
+Check it out by clicking [HERE](https://aditya-facedetection.netlify.app/).